-I don’t know about you, but after the kids go to sleep, we like to clean up for the day and have a glass of wine together!
-And it’s pretty darn hard to do either of those things with no light and silence!
+I don’t know about you, but after the kids go to sleep, we like to clean up for the day and have a relaxing night together!
+And it’s pretty darn hard to do either of those things with no light and in silence!

 P.S.
 Head on over here for a FULL GUIDE on camping with toddlers (from planning the trip to packing up camp and everything in between!)